arktekk/rest-workshop/slides/http/one/01_basic.md

 .notes HTTPbis has been refining a lot of these status codes.

 !SLIDE
 # Informational #
-100 Continue MAY be used if uploading large files (eg. Videos).
-SHOULD be used in in combination with Expect header.
+* 100 Continue MAY be used if uploading large files (eg. Videos).
+* SHOULD be used in in combination with Expect header.

 !SLIDE
 # Successful #
-200 OK, Denotes a successful response.
+* 200 OK, Denotes a successful response.
 SHOULD have a message body.

 !SLIDE
 # Redirection #
+* 301 Moved Permanently
-301 Moved Permanently, This document has found a new home.
+* Document has found a new home.
 Please update links accordingly.

 !SLIDE
 # Client Error #
-401 Authentication Required, Followed with a WWW-Authenticate header: this lets the Agent know that it must authenticate, or it's credentials are invalid.
+* 401 Authentication Required
+* MUST have a WWW-Authenticate header

 !SLIDE
 # Server Error #
-503 Service Unavailable, Server is overloaded.
+* 503 Service Unavailable, Server is overloaded.
-If response contains a Retry-After header, indicates when the Agent can try the request again.
+* MAY add a Retry-After header which indicates when the Agent can retry the request

 !SLIDE
 # Status Codes #